davidlazar/PircBot/README.md

-# About
+# PircBot'

-PircBot' (this project; pronounced "PircBot prime") is a framework for writing IRC bots in Java.
-In particular, this project is a fork of jibble.org's [PircBot](http://www.jibble.org/pircbot.php) (version 1.5.0).
-This project adds to PircBot:
+PircBot' (pronounced "PircBot prime") is a framework for writing IRC bots in Java.
+This is a fork of jibble.org's [PircBot](http://www.jibble.org/pircbot.php) (version 1.5.0) that adds the following features:

 * SSL support
 * The `ConfigurablePircBot` class, allowing IRC bots to be configured easily